The railway came to Hungerford as a terminus station in 1847, and was extended west through the town in 1862.

 Acquiring land at Hungerford: Land had to be acquired from a variety of private owners, including John Matthews, William Tours, George Martin, George Earl, George Willes, John Satchell, Rev Charles Townsend, John Rees, Thomas Longford, George B Cundell, Mary Spearing, and Henry A Cundell.

-In addition, of course, land on the Common had to be acquired from the "Borough and Manor of Hungerford", and a meeting of all Commoners was arranged in the Town Hall on Tuesday 24 February 1846.
-Those present agreed that the sale should go ahead.
+In addition, of course, land on the Common had to be acquired from the "Borough and Manor of Hungerford", and a meeting of all Commoners was arranged by the Constable, Daniel Allen, in the Town Hall at 10.00am on Tuesday 24 February 1846.
+George Willes (of Hungerford Park) and 40 Commoners were present, and all agreed that the sale should go ahead.

 "Jim" Davis tells us that "The first reference to a railway across the Port Down occurs in the minute of the Trustee meeting of February 1845, when the Constable reported to his Trustees that the Great Western Railway wanted certain lands on Inglewood Down and Everlands and that it was proposed that the land be made available on the basis of a rent of £4 per acre based upon thirty years purchase and compensation at twenty years.
 Messrs.
 Fuller and Marsh were appointed Agents for the Feoffees.